 With that news, Daniel began a serious search for candidates among the local Christians who had the potential to work in radio.
 To help with this, he turned to Pastor Olga for advice.
 The best pool of people he saw were in her church, especially those students who had begun attending the Covenant's St. James Bible College that had just started classes in her building.
 It would only be a matter of time before it was clear who would join him, but in the meantime, the licensing process got more intense.

-Time continued to pass, and there was no confirmation from Moscow that final permission to use the frequencies he had been assigned by the Ministry of Communication was forthcoming.
-Something was stuck within the bureaucracy in the capital, and Dan had no clue what was happening.
-Patience was one of the first words in Russian that Dan learned, and he would surely need it.
-He didn't have the document he needed that said he could start a radio station, but a document is not a radio station, so Dan refocused on preparing the station building site and finding his radio staff.
+Time continued to pass, and there was no confirmation from Moscow that final permission to use the frequency he had been assigned by the Ministry of Communication was forthcoming.
+Something was stuck within the bureaucracy in the capital, and Daniel had no clue what was happening.
+Patience was one of the first words in Russian that Daniel learned, and he would surely need it.
+He didn't have the document he needed that allowed him start a station, but a document is not a radio station, so Daniel refocused on preparing the station building site and finding his radio staff.

 At New Years, the license was still bogged down in the Moscow federal communications machinery, so Daniel began working on the Dossaf building.
-He later flew back to the states and began purchasing radio equipment, sending it up to Anchorage Alaska for delivery to Magadan via a Russian airline.
+He later flew back to the states and began purchasing radio equipment, sending it up to Anchorage, Alaska for delivery to Magadan via a Russian airline.
 He also met with HCJB engineers in Elkhart to go over the logistics of coming to Russia and completing the equipment installation, once the license was approved.
 In July, he brought over two HCJB-built FM transmitters, but upon arrival at the Magadan airport, the transmitters were impounded by Russian Customs.
-Claiming he didn't have proper documentation to import the transmitters, Dan showed them his Ministry of Communication documents affirming his FM frequency assignments.
+Claiming he didn't have proper documentation to import the transmitters, Daniel showed them his Ministry of Communication documents affirming his FM frequency assignments.
 It didn't matter.
 They wanted particular documents from Moscow, issued by an office located eight time zones away.

-Without any choice, Dan made arrangements in Moscow to have the needed permission papers signed, and only after two months did they get to Magadan.
-To add insult to injury, the Customs office demanded additional permission papers from no less than twelve state departments in Magadan, and they also wanted to charge Dan storage fees for the two months the transmitters sat impounded at the airport.
-Shaking his head at this impossibility, Dan was informed that for a little money, the transmitters could be released.
+Left with no choice, Daniel made arrangements in Moscow to have the needed permission papers signed, and only after two months did they get to Magadan.
+To add insult to injury, the Customs office demanded additional permission papers from no less than twelve state departments in Magadan, and they also wanted to charge him storage fees for the two months the transmitters sat impounded at the airport.
+Shaking his head at this impossibility, Daniel was privately informed that for a little money, the transmitters could be released.
 He refused, and then called the Covenant office in Chicago to ask for prayer over the 1-800-fon-pray line.
-Within a couple of days, Dan went to the airport on a lark to see about the situation, and miraculously, the customs officials acquiesced, and turned the equipment over to him without any further incident.
+Within a couple of days, Daniel went to the airport on a lark to check on the situation, and miraculously, the customs officials acquiesced, turning the equipment over to him without further incident and no bribe paid.

-With a victory won, another battle started.
+With a small victory won, another battle started.
 The Ministry of Communication informed Daniel that his new state of the art FM transmitters needed to be certified before they could be used.
-He could not understand why, as this equipment was better than any thing the Russians had produced.
-They demanded that he fly the transmitters across the country to a testing center in Moscow, and pay \$6000 for the process.
+He could not understand why, as this equipment was better than anything the Russians had produced.
+Officials demanded that he fly the transmitters across the country to a testing center in Moscow, and pay \$6000 for the process.
 It was just another example of bureaucrats finding effective ways to earn an income.
-The transmitters didn't even cost that much, but Dan complied, and many months went by and limited mission money wasted on needless paperwork.
+The transmitters didn't even cost that much, but Daniel complied, and many months went by and limited mission money wasted on needless paperwork.